OFFERED 2026-2027

 - Prerequisites: Writing I: Grammar, or equivalent writing skills; Students are expected to have strong reading, spelling, and grammar skills and to be able to write narrations independently using page numbers as references.

-- Description: This is a new course for the 2025-26 school year – it will cover the chreia, refutation/confirmation, commonplace, encomium/vituperation, and comparison levels of the progymnasmata in preparation for thesis/law.
+- Description: This course covers the chreia, refutation/confirmation, commonplace, encomium/vituperation, comparison, thesis, and law levels of the progymnasmata in preparation for the persuasive essay skills of Writing III.
 Elements of the classical rhetorical structure will be introduced, along with the disputation structure as used by Aquinas.
-These skills lay further foundation for Writing III: Logic (old Writing II).

-- Assessment: Assignments will be based on classic literature, particularly works from and about the medieval era, including Shakespeare plays.
+- Assessment: Assignments will be based on classic literature, particularly works from or relating to the medieval era, including Shakespeare plays.
 Students complete readings and daily-work/commonplacing.
 They also make weekly progress on various written pieces throughout the year.
 Students continue developing their skills in grammar, vocabulary, and style initially studied in Writing I. In December and May, students present their best papers at Defense Day.

 - Gwynne’s Grammar – ISBN: 9781984897961 – Re-use from Writing I if you have taken it